Donate

 Free Early Education and Childcare

-There are different early education schemes for each country of the UK.
-Click on the links below to find information related to the area of the country you live in.
+Click on the links below to find information related to the area you live in:

 England

-All 3 and 4 year olds in England are entitled to 570 hours per year of free childcare.
 Most childcare providers ask families to take this as 15 hours per week over 38 weeks per year but you might be able to change how you take it.

-You can start using your free hours in the term after your child turns three and it ends when your child starts school or becomes compulsory school age.
+You can start using your free hours in the term after your child turns three and it ends when your child starts school or becomes compulsory school age

 You have to use an approved childcare provider.